trustedsec/Titanis/doc/UserGuide/syntax-auth.md

 Some protocols require a specific security protocol.
 For example, SMB2 requires SPNEGO, which itself may enclose both NTLM and Kerberos.
 Some protocols, such as RPC, will accept a number of security protocols along with a field in the header that specifies how to interpret the tokens.
 Titanis will use the provided parameters to build the appropriate type of security context.
 If the parameters support multiple security protocols and the application protocol supports SPNEGO, Titanis prepares a security context for each supported security protocol and wraps them in an SPNEGO context.

 In general, to use Kerberos, you must specify the KDC address with `-Kdc`.
-Titanis will attempt to contact the KDC to request a ticket.
+If no ticket is in the cache, Titanis will attempt to contact the KDC to request a ticket.

 ## Other Parameters